aelfric/ncfl-livedocs/events/ld.md

 ### Competitors

-- Forfeit time is 10 minutes after the Round is set to start.
+- Whether you are assigned Flight 1 or Flight 2, head to your room when the round is blasted.
+Forfeit time is 10 minutes after the Round is set to start.
 - If you are not in your room - you will forfeit the round.
 - Debaters, do not start debating until you have confirmed that all judges can see your correct names on the right sides on their ballots.